Things to Do at Western Wall

 Things to Do Nearby

-The elevated platform above the Western Wall, home to the Dome of the Rock and Al-Aqsa Mosque, accessible through separate entrance with restricted visiting hours
+The contested holy site above the Western Wall, home to the Dome of the Rock and Al-Aqsa Mosque

-Archaeological site just south of the Old City featuring ancient Jerusalem excavations, Hezekiah's Tunnel, and the original water systems
+Archaeological site just south of the Old City where you can explore ancient Jerusalem's origins and walk through Hezekiah's Tunnel

-The traditional route Jesus walked carrying the cross, marked by 14 Stations of the Cross through the Old City's narrow streets
+The traditional path Jesus walked to his crucifixion, winding through the Old City's narrow streets